 Which one to use?

-Snapseed vs Lightroom covered the essential topics.
+Snapseed vs. Lightroom mobile covered essential topics.
 I hope the information was helpful.
-Please let me know your thoughts in the comments down below so other readers can choose the ideal app.
+Please let me know your thoughts in the comments below so other readers can choose the ideal app.
 You can also subscribe to the newsletter for future updates.